 Whether you are planning a big holiday meal or just serving a special Sunday supper, we've got you covered with all the sides you love with a classic turkey dinner, including my favorite turkey gravy.
 Be sure to check out our collection of the Best Thanksgiving Recipes to see them all!

-Easy Turkey Brine
+The BEST Turkey Brine

 We have been brining our Thanksgiving turkeys for YEARS now and have learned the it is the key to turkey that is tender and juicy.
-It doesn’t matter how you plan to cook your turkey (and we’ve tried it every possible way from roasting to deep-frying to smoking a turkey), a good soak in a turkey brine makes your bird better every time.
+It doesn't matter how you plan to cook your turkey (and we've tried it every possible way from roasting to deep-frying to smoking a turkey), a good soak in a turkey brine makes your bird better every time.
+And this is the best turkey brine recipe you'll ever find!

-Brining involves submerging a larger piece of meat in a water and salt solution.
+The brining process involves submerging a larger piece of meat in a water and salt solution.
 You can do a brine with just the water and salt, but we like to add extra flavor with fresh herbs, brown sugar, some spices, and citrus peel.

 There is plenty of debate about how much of a difference this makes and you can get sucked down the rabbit hole of reading about brining techniques for hours, but I can say from much testing and experimenting that it's well worth the minimal effort to brine your turkey.